salrashid123/tee_server_proxy/README.md

 - [Run multiple services in a container](https://docs.docker.com/config/containers/multi-service_container/)

+- As for why not use `systemd`?

+Well, running systemd requires **a lot** of additional software which can compromise the TEE itself.
+Its far better to use minimal container surface.
+In most of the examples, i just "copied" the static-compiled binary over into a [distroless/base](https://github.com/GoogleContainerTools/distroless).

+I recognize not all background services can run on distroless images...

+---

-There are four variations described here with different background applications and key requirements.
+Anyway, there are four variations described here with different background applications and key requirements.

 * `Redis`